ahnguyen17/boringtrade/IMPLEMENTATION_STATUS.md

 4. Implement portfolio management and multi-asset correlation analysis

 ## Known Issues
-1. The broker API integrations are not fully implemented
+1. The Charles Schwab API integration is not implemented
 2. The web dashboard needs more features and improvements
 3. No backtesting functionality yet
 4. The strategies need more testing with real market data